aetiusflavius/nifty-nesting/README.md

 ### pack_list_into

 Packs a flat list into any arbitrary structure with the same number of atomic elements.
+Elements are packed in a deterministic order that is compatible with flat lists created by `flatten`.

 ```python
 import nifty_nesting as nest